 It’s the amount you agree to pay upfront towards the cost of your private medical care before the insurance kicks in to cover the rest.
 The higher your excess, the more you’ll contribute towards your healthcare costs and so the lower premiums will be.

 Most insurers only require you to pay an excess once per policy year.
-That means you’ll pay your excess towards your first treatment in a given policy year and won’t have to pay it again thereafter, regardless of how many claims you make.
+That means you’ll pay your excess towards your first treatment and won’t have to pay it again, no matter how many times you claim within that year.

 However, some insurers have the option to pay the excess once per claim.
-This is obviously a more expensive option for you personally if you make multiple claims per policy year.
+This can work out more expensive if you make multiple claims per policy year.

 Read your policy’s terms and conditions carefully to work out which one applies to you.